Simulation of Human Behaviour

 Javier Lara de Paz studied Physics at the Faculty of Science of National Autonomous University of Mexico (UNAM), a Specialization in Applied Statistics and he also holds Master’s degree in Operation Research at the Faculty of Engineering (UNAM).
-He has been professor of Science and of Operation Research.
+He has been lecturer of Science and of Operation Research.
 Currently he is pursuing a Ph.D. in Operational Research at UNAM.
 His research scope is in Socio-Economic Complex Networks Simulation and Agent-Based modelling.

 Juseong Lee is a PhD candidate at the Faculty of Aerospace Engineering, TU Delft.
 He received his Bachelor of Science and Master of Science in Aerospace Engineering at Korea Advanced Institute of Science & Technology (KAIST), where he studied the optimal design of space systems.
 As a PhD at TU Delft, he is now working on the safety assessment of the condition-based aircraft maintenance, which is part of the ReMAP HO2020 project.
 His research interests are safety assessment, multi-agent socio-technical systems, and simulation.